-6. Why using colour made from bacteria?
+6. Why use colour made from bacteria?

 What are the advantages of using these colours?

 Because it’s the smartest, environmentally friendliest and most resource-saving way to produce colour.
-No agricultural surface is needed, no expensive commodity such as ores or crude oil is needed.
+No agricultural surface is needed, and no expensive commodity such as ores or crude oil is needed.
 Bacteria can be stored as stems in laboratories and then anytime multiplied.
 There is also a huge positive climate impact because of almost no CO2 emission during the whole production process.

 7. What kind of materials can be dyed with this product?

 Natural textiles(originating from plants and animals), as well as synthetic textile fibres, have been successfully dyed with our colours.
-Cotton, silk, wool, polyester are some of the common known examples, but dyeing of novel materials has also shown to be successful.
+Cotton, silk, wool, and polyester are some of the common known examples, but dyeing of novel materials has also shown to be successful.
 Not only textiles can be dyed, but fibres and yarns as well.

 8. Can I already order the Vienna Textile Lab colour?